GSA Position Statement:

 • groundwater withdrawals and recharge, waste disposal, and urban/suburban development; and

-• housing, commercial land use, and community development.
+• housing, cultural use, commercial land use, and community development.

-These practices affect soil stability and erosion, hydrologic and biogeochemical cycles and processes, as well as the structure of ecosystems, such as croplands, forests, wetlands, streams, shorelines, and estuaries and bays.
+These land use activities have the ability to impact earth systems at all scales.
+Specifically, use of land can affect soil stability and erosion, hydrologic and biogeochemical cycles and processes, as well as the structure of ecosystems, such as croplands, forests, wetlands, streams, shorelines, and estuaries and bays.
 Land-use practice can also mitigate or intensify risks of natural hazards.

-Human activities continually interact with Earth’s natural processes, and expanding populations are increasingly impacting Earth’s systems.
+Human activities continually interact with Earth's natural processes, and expanding populations are increasingly impacting Earth's systems.
 Diverse natural and anthropogenic changes to land resources require multifaceted and interdisciplinary land-management decisions.
-The geosciences provide an understanding of potential short- and long-term effects of past, present, and future land-use practices on other natural resources.
-Conservation, protection of human and ecologic health and safety, and sustainable socioeconomic growth require integration of geoscience information with land-use planning.
+The geosciences provide an understanding of potential short- and long-term effects of past, present, and future land-use practices on natural resources.
+Conservation of biodiversity and ecosystem services, protection of human health and safety, and sustainable socioeconomic growth require integration of geoscience information with land-use planning.

-• GSA members are encouraged to work with print, electronic, social, and broadcast media to promote the value of science in addressing critical land-use issues.
+• GSA members are encouraged to work with print, digital, social, and broadcast media to promote the value of science in addressing critical land-use issues.

-• GSA members who participate in land-use and associated natural resources planning are encouraged to share their experiences at GSA meetings and with GSA’s Director for Geoscience Policy.
+• GSA members who participate in land-use and associated natural resources planning are encouraged to share their experiences at GSA meetings and with GSA's Public Policy Department.
 Local examples of geoscience contributions to land-use planning are essential to this effort.

 • GSA members must clearly communicate with decision makers that a lack of geoscience information has often resulted in costly adverse land-use activities, worsened the consequences of natural disasters, and allowed for needless human-induced disasters.